Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships

 Key links

-- EU Funding & Tenders Portal – this is where the call for proposal for the MSCA Postdoctoral Fellowships 2025 is posted (to be updated once the call opens)
+- EU Funding & Tenders Portal for last year’s call – this is where the call for proposal for the MSCA Postdoctoral Fellowships 2025 was posted (refer to the 2026 page above once the call is open)

 - MSCA Postdoctoral Fellowships – general information page on the MSCA website summarising the main rules and requirements for this scheme

-- Horizon Europe MSCA - How to apply – this contains detailed information and useful links about the Postdoctoral Fellowships call 2024 (most of this information will remain relevant for the 2025 call)
+- Horizon Europe MSCA - How to apply – this contains detailed information and useful links about the Postdoctoral Fellowships call 2025 (most of this information will remain relevant for the 2026 call and will be updated in due course)

 Selection and support process in the HSS Faculty